ScottMaclure/bcass/README.md

 Browser support: IE7+, latest Firefox, Chrome and Safari

-## Core Techuc
+## Core Technical Choices

 * Foundation v4: this allows me to get up and running very quickly with a grid and some decent css, rather than hand-crafting everything from scratch.
 A few JS modules that come in handy as well.
 I'd customise this later.
 * Node.js, Express: Server-side tech for rendering.
-Basic server-app, to be replaced later for real.
+Basic server-app, to be replaced later with some established framework, like Sails.js.
 * Git: The VCS of choice.
 * Grunt: For automating tasks like minification etc. Very useful swiss-army knife.
 Moar Node!